TypeScript - External Helpers Library

 • Gérald Barré

-TypeScript allows you to use ES next features while targeting ES5.
-The compiler will rewrite the code to be compatible with the targeted version.
-To rewrite some functionalities, the compiler emits helper functions.
-There are currently 15 functions:
+TypeScript lets you use modern ES features while targeting ES5.
+The compiler rewrites your code to be compatible with the target version, and to do so, it emits helper functions.
+There are currently 15 such helpers:

 • __extends for inheritance